mobingi/alm/docs/markdown/enterprise/doc-api.md

 | id       | array        |    conditional    |    items contain stack id and version information         |
 | body       | array        |    conditional    |   items contain template body source         |

+_Note: You can compare two templates by retrieving them from their version id and stack id.
+Or, you can compare a target template body (posted in json format to `body` parameter) with a source template retrieved by its version id and stack id._

+_The current API version only supports two templates comparison, and you always should retrieve the source template by its version id and stack id.
+That being said, you have to always pass at least one item in parameter `id` array.
+Below are two examples:_

 Request Header
 ```bash